 The two systems have different physical bases.
 Medium-range weather forecasting (EPS) is essentially mostly driven by the atmospheric initial state and a complex assimilation system provides the best initial states.Seasonal forecasting (S54), on the other hand, is justified by the long predictability of the oceanic circulation (of the order of several months) and by the fact that the variability in tropical SSTs has a significant global impact on the atmospheric circulation.
-Since the oceanic circulation is a major source of predictability in the seasonal scale, the ECMWF seasonal forecasting system is based on coupled ocean-atmosphere integrations.
+The oceanic circulation is a major source of predictability in the seasonal scale, the ECMWF seasonal forecasting system is based on coupled ocean-atmosphere integrations.
 Seasonal forecasting is also an initial value problem, but with much of the information contained in the initial state of the ocean.

-It becomes obvious that between EPS and S4 there exists a certain gap.
-The main goal of the experimental monthly forecasting is to fill the gap between these systems and produce forecasts for the time range 10 to 30 days.
-The time range 10 to 30 days is probably still short enough that the atmosphere retains some memory of its initial state and it may be long enough that the ocean variability has an impact on the atmospheric circulation.
+It becomes obvious that between EPS and S5 there exists a certain gap.
+The main goal of the extended range forecast is to fill the gap between these systems.
+Twice a week ECMWF produces forecasts for the time range 15 to 46 days.
+The time range 15 to 46 days is probably still short enough that the atmosphere retains some memory of its initial state and it may be long enough that the ocean variability has an impact on the atmospheric circulation.
 Therefore, the extended range forecast has been built as a continuation of the medium-range VAREPS (VAriable Resolution EPS)